Your Cart is Empty

 Thank you for your business!You should be receiving an order confirmation from Paypal shortly.Exit Shopping Cart

-The Celtic Carmelites live in the tradition of the ancient Celtic Church prior to Roman domination of the British Isles and in the "active/contemplative" spirit of the early Carmelite Brothers and Sisters.
+The Celtic Carmelites live in the tradition of the ancient Celtic Church prior to Roman domination of the British Isles; additionally, we live in the "active/contemplative" spirit of the early Carmelite Brothers and Sisters.
 To know Jesus is to share Jesus in word and deed.
 To get to know Jesus requires solitude and intimacy with Him - through reading Sacred Scripture, living a gospel-centered life, participating in the Sacraments, and in contemplation of our Lord in the recesses of our hearts.
-We seek to share our rich history with others and, through the Holy Trinity, we endeavor to help heal a very disconnected world.
+We seek to share our rich history with others, and, through the Holy Trinity, we endeavor to help heal a very disconnected world.

-If one reads the Old Testament without denominational prejudice, it is plain to see even from the time of Cain and Abel God maintained an active, Fatherly relationship with man and creation.
-Yet this relationship was marred by the pride of mankind who sought to keep the throne of the heart occupied by the pride of life.
-Early Celts were enamored with the spiritual realm, which set a fertile field for the first Christian missionaries to explain the Gospel message of Christ's perfect life, death, and resurrection to restore intimacy with the Trinity between God and man.
+If one reads the Old Testament without denominational prejudice, it is plain to see even from the time of Cain and Abel God maintained an active, Fatherly relationship with man and creation. in fact, it was God Himself who first shed blood in order to clothe Adam and Eve after their fall.
+From the beginning we get a glimpse of the Father's great love for us.
+Yet this relationship was marred by the pride of mankind who sought to keep the throne of the heart occupied with striving to be "little gods" - being self-reliant and avoiding resting on the shoulder of their Eternal Father.

 The Celtic Christian communities enjoyed an equality between men and women unheard of on the European continent, a love and respect for nature as a gift from God and a means to know Him more intimately.
-In regards to "original sin," the Celtic Christian knew that Christ saved them from themselves and their inevitable attraction to rebellion.
+In regard to "original sin," the Celtic Christian knew that Christ saved them from themselves and their inevitable attraction to rebellion.
 A great analogy would be to see a baby and believe you are looking into the face of the divine.
 In a few years, you could look at the same child and know he needed a Savior.
+"Original Sin" was a term used by Saint Augustine of Hippo who built a theology of mankind's depravity around it.
+This is where the beauty of the English Channel saved the Celts from seeing themselves as morally dead creations of a wrathful God.

 WHY WE ARE CELTIC:

 1) We hold to the position that God, mankind, and creation are united in a God-ordained relationship.
-We support this view with Biblical texts such as Psalm 19:1, "The heavens declare the glory of God; And the firmament shows His handiwork" and Jesus assures us in Luke 12: 24, "Consider the ravens, for they neither sow nor reap, which have neither storehouse barn; and God feeds them.
+We support this view with Biblical texts such as Psalm 19:1, "The heavens declare the glory of God; And the firmament shows His handiwork" and Jesus assures us in Luke 12: 24, "Consider the ravens, for they neither sow nor reap, which have neither storehouse or barn; and God feeds them.
 Of how much more value are you than the birds?"
+One of our favorite passages is Luke 12:32 where Jesus tells us, "Fear not, little flock, for it is your Father's good pleasure to give you the kingdom."
+If we could only convince the world we have a Heavenly Father who would do anything - anything - even allow His Son to die a most wretched death on a Cross for love of us, the world would be transformed!

 2) The early Celtic Christians had a great respect for women and children in society, unlike the European continent.
 Male and female monasteries could be found side by side, and it was not uncommon for women to hold leadership roles in both church and clans.
 We are Celtic for the reason that God created man "in His own image; in the image of God He created him; male and female He created them" (Gen. 1:27).